emilydrakesmith/emily-personal-website-v2/README.md

   * `orientation` preferred screen orientation for viewing the app
   * `short_name` short version of the app name < 12 characters
   * `shortcuts` main directories in the website's architecture
-  * `start_url` URL pathway that should be loaded when the website is launched
   * For some reason keys and values which are strings must be written with double-quotes (single-quotes will throw errors).
 * [Full documentation is available here.](https://www.gatsbyjs.com/plugins/gatsby-plugin-manifest/?=gatsby-plugin-manifest)